boldry/NinjaBusiness/templates/investor_collateral/ai_prompts/00_ORCHESTRATOR_PROMPT.md

 I'm ready to guide you through creating complete investor collateral.

 To begin:
-1. Type "start" to begin new workflow
+1. Type "start" to begin workflow (I'll auto-detect any existing files)
-2. Type "resume [company]" if continuing previous session
+2. Type "resume [company]" if you want to explicitly resume a specific company
 3. Type "help" for more information

+**Note:** When you type "start", I'll automatically:
+- Ask for company and project name
+- Scan the project folder for existing output files
+- Detect which stages are already complete
+- Offer to continue from where you left off or start fresh

 What would you like to do?
 ```